Himal-Regmi/Spring-Boot-RestAPI/README.md

-# Sample Rest API
+### Spring Rest API
-In this app, the concepts of spring boot and hibernate are used to create a simple Rest CRUD application.
+##About the project
+This is a simple java based rest API application created to practice the concepts of creating a restful application.
+In this project, I have created various rest APIs using spring rest features.
+I have connected database with this application to retrieve and manipulate data.